slinkp/inheritance_talk/slides.rst

 --------------------

 - mixins are good because each base class does one thing
+- reuse is easy - just inherit from the relevant class
-- convenient because you can combine these base classes to get different combinations of behavior.
+- different combinations of these base classes to give different combinations of behavior.

 ----